solidsnk86/LoginCards-RedirectionPages/README.md

 ### Templates Collections from solidSnk86

-- Fron End practice and styles cards, and other stuff.
+- Front End practice and styles cards, and other stuff.